 Quilting a Dream Big Panel

 It’s been a few years since these panels came out.
-And, there are so many of them shared on social media already.
-But, Dream Big panels are still very attractive to me.
-This is my 3rd one, and I have 3 more to go!
-I will share why I like it so much, and how I quilt them.
+And there are so many of them shared on social media already.
+But Dream Big panels are still very attractive to me.
+This is my third one, and I have 3 more to go!
+I will share why I like it so much and how I quilt them.
+Also, check out this post for more details about quilting Dream Big.

 2. Sharable

-As many quilters are asked, I’m often asked what I do with all of my quilts!
-I am not going into details on this question.
-But, I want to answer what I do with Dream Big panels!
+Like many quilters, I’m often asked what I do with all my quilts!
+While I’m not going into details here (check out this post for more on the quilting process), I do want to share what I do with my Dream Big Panels.

-Long story short, I donate them to organizations I support whenever they have auctions.
-I think this is kind of new to non quilting people, and seen as “art” than a quilt.
-Even though it is actually easier to make than pieced quilts, people are amazed by its look and texture.
-And, I quilt a couple for myself as well.
+In short, I donate them to organizations I support for their auctions.
+To non-quilters, these panels often feel more like “art” than traditional quilts.
+Even though they’re easier to make than pieced quilts, people are always amazed by their stunning look and texture.
+Of course, I also quilt a few for myself to enjoy!

 3. Fun to Quilt!